nixworks/public/news/2014/06/24/index.md

 ##### 2014 pro-Russian conflict in Ukraine
 ### [Russian President Vladimir Putin formally asks Russia's upper house of parliament to revoke the right that it earlier granted for Russian forces to intervene militarily in Ukraine in defense of Russian-speakers there. ](/news/2014/06/24/russian-president-vladimir-putin-formally-asks-russia-s-upper-house-of-parliament-to-revoke-the-right-that-it-earlier-granted-for-russian-fo.md)
-_Context: Russia's upper house of parliament, 2014 pro-Russian conflict in Ukraine, Vladimir Putin_
+_Context: Vladimir Putin, Russia's upper house of parliament, 2014 pro-Russian conflict in Ukraine_

 ##### Car bomb
 ### [A car bombing occurs in a Shiite suburb of Lebanon's capital Beirut killing the bomber and injuring five other people. ](/news/2014/06/24/a-car-bombing-occurs-in-a-shiite-suburb-of-lebanon-s-capital-beirut-killing-the-bomber-and-injuring-five-other-people.md)